The Holistic Curriculum

-A focus in the primary years is to develop a strong connection to the earth through our gardening and farming programs.
-On site is a school garden, and the students also tend a local community garden.
-The school has formed a partnership with a local, organic farm, which we visit throughout the year.
+A focus in the primary years is to develop a strong connection to the earth through our gardening and food growing programs in the school’s learning gardens.

-Primary students go on guided nature walks to local conservation areas, such as the Leslie Spit and the Humber River.
+Primary students go on guided nature walks in our ravines and parks and in local conservation areas, such as the Leslie Spit and the Humber River.
 On the hikes, students hear stories and learn names of native plants.
 The children observe life cycles of wildlife â€“ the migration of birds at the Leslie Spit or of salmon in the Humber River.

-Grade 7 students choose an environmental action project for the year.
-They document what environmental action they have taken, how their work has made a contribution, and what they would like to do in the future.
-The goal is for the children to discover what actions, even small ones that they can take to improve the environment.
-A student may focus on sustainable modes of transportation and an action that the student can start to promote more sustainable transportation.
+Middle grade students may choose environmental action projects, depending on the year and class’ focus and interests.
+Throughout the grades, educators seek ways to support children in discovering what actions, even small ones, that they can take to improve the environment.
+A student may focus on sustainable modes of transportation and an action that the student can start might be to promote more sustainable transportation.

 A holistic curriculum connects students with their inner lives which is defined here as a vital and mysterious energy that gives meaning and purpose to one’s life.
 Connections to students’ inner lives are nourished through storytelling.
 Stories that are told verbally (not read from a book) capture children’s imaginations.
 It is a sacred moment in the day when a teacher tells a story from his or her head, without prompts.
 Students fall silent as they wait to hear the next part of the story from the day before.
 Myths, legends, folktales, sage stories, fairytales, histories from around the world are told to the children throughout the grades to connect students to our diverse, cultural heritages and to old knowledge that has been passed down through every culture.

-Some examples of classroom routines and rituals that connect students with their souls are: singing and recitation of poems on a daily basis; meditation and visualization practices; community talking circle, during which each student has an opportunity to share; and circle time, which includes singing, dancing and movement activities.
+Some examples of classroom routines and rituals that connect students with their souls are: singing and recitation of poems; meditation and visualization practices; community talking circles, during which each student has an opportunity to share; and circle time, which includes singing, dancing and movement activities.

 The school comes together to celebrate seasonal festivals and auspicious dates throughout the year.
 School-wide celebrations have ritual and ceremonial elements to them, creating connections, as a school and creating feelings that are usually associated with being in a sanctuary.

-Techniques employed to stimulate the mind-body connection in the classroom include drama, creative movement, dance, performance, role-play, yoga, meditation and relaxation.
+Techniques employed to stimulate the mind-body connection in the classroom include drama, creative movement, dance, performance, role-play, mindful movement, meditation and relaxation.

 A connection is made between school subjects at EHAS, producing an integrated curriculum.
-This occurs on a number of levels, with a strong focus on transdiciplinary teaching, when several subjects are integrated around a broad theme.
-Usually, teachers make subject connections during the morning lesson.
+This occurs on a number of levels, with a strong focus on transdiciplinary teaching, when several subjects are integrated, often around a broad theme.

-The year is divided into 10-12, three-to-four-week lesson blocks.
-One subject is the focus of the lesson block, and a number of other subjects are integrated into the lesson theme.
-For example, in the primary grades literacy is usually integrated into a Math lesson block through stories, poems and math journals.
-In the upper grades, Math and Language Arts are integrated into Science, Social Studies, Geography or History lesson blocks.
-The consistent study of one subject helps to deepen the students’ understanding of the subject.
+For example, in the primary grades literacy could be integrated into a Math lesson block through stories, poems and math journals.
+In the upper grades, Math and Language Arts can be integrated into Science, Social Studies, Geography or History lesson blocks.

 Intuition and Inquiry Connections

-An inquiry-based approach is one of the ways that teachers develop students’ intuition.
-At EHAS, teachers provide activities that facilitate exploration in the playground, in nature and in the classroom.
+An inquiry-based approach is one of the ways that teachers develop support students in developing intuition.
+At Equinox, teachers provide activities that facilitate exploration in the playground, in nature and in the classroom.
 Students direct the exploration, making discoveries and predictions as the teacher encourages with open-ended questions.
 For example, a teacher tells students to observe where plants like to grow.
 Inquiry-based questions connected to this observation might be: “Where did you see ferns growing?” and “Why do ferns grow in those areas?”
 The teacher documents the students’ discussions and explorations.

 Children may choose to document their explorations through drawings, writing, mixed-media art forms and music.
-The teacher provides students with recyclables, wire, clay, paint and other materials (Reggio Emilia inspires this approach).
+The teacher provides students with recyclables, wire, clay, paint and other materials.

 The Holistic Curriculum